-- Oak Street Health, a network of 56 value-based primary care centers serving nearly 80,000 adults on Medicare, developed a remote care program allowing them to conduct 93% of visits using telehealth, provide COVID-19 specific support, address social determinants of health through wellness checks and supply deliveries, and implement safety protocols for teams providing in-person care.
+Oak Street Health, a network of 56 value-based primary care centers serving nearly 80,000 adults on Medicare, developed a remote care program allowing them to conduct 93% of visits using telehealth, provide COVID-19 specific support, address social determinants of health through wellness checks and supply deliveries, and implement safety protocols for those providing in-person care.

 Oak Street Health

 - Video conferencing

 - Telehealth Program: Software capabilities were added to existing platforms and all possible patient interactions were transitioned out of centers.

 - In-person visits were permitted by exception, evaluated on a defined set of clinical criteria (e.g. cognitive impairment, communication barriers, or need of an in-center test or procedure).
 As many staff as possible were moved out of centers to working from home under a new shift-based remote staffing model.